erikh/ldhcpd/README.md

 pool allocation as well as persistent, static leases. iPXE support does not exist but is planned.

-One thing light DHCPd offers that is novel, is a remote control plane powered over GRPC.
+One thing Light DHCPd offers that is novel, is a remote control plane powered over GRPC, authenticated and encrypted by TLS (ecdsa certs are only supported currently) client certificates.
 This control plane can be embedded into your orchestration code or you can use the provided command-line tool to manipulate it from your shell.
 There is a golang client, and the protobufs are included in the source tree if you wish to generate clients for other languages.

+## Stability

+Light DHCPd has been powering my network for over a week!

+(Seriously, you do not want to use this in production yet.)

 ## Instructions